stm32-periph/stm32f0/Projects/STM32F0xx_StdPeriph_Examples/ADC/ADC_DMA/readme.txt

   - This example runs on STM32F0xx Devices.

-  - This example has been tested with STMicroelectronics STM320518-EVAL (STM32F0xx) evaluation board and can be easily tailored to any other supported device and development board.
+  - This example has been tested with STMicroelectronics STM320518-EVAL and STM32072B-EVAL including respectively STM32F051R8T6 and STM32F072VBT6 devices and can be easily tailored to any other supported device and development board.

   - STM320518-EVAL Set-up
+     - Use potentiometer RV3

+  - STM32072B-EVAL Set-up
      - Use potentiometer RV3